zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 Radius Resource Types and Recipes are categorized into the three maturity levels detailed below.
 Contributions of Resource Types and Recipes may begin at the `Alpha` or `Beta` stage and progress through to the `Stable` phase.

-_Stage 1 : Alpha_
+_Stage 1: Alpha_

-    Purpose: Enable community members to contribute resource types and Recipes with minimal barriers
+    Purpose: Enable community members to contribute Resource Types and Recipes with minimal barriers
     Audience: Developers/Contributors exploring new technologies or learning Radius
     Requirements:
-        - Resource type schema Validation: YAML schema passes validation
+        - Resource Type schema validation: YAML schema passes validation
         - Single Recipe: At least one working recipe for any cloud provider or platform
-        - Basic Documentation: README with usage examples
+        - Basic documentation: README with usage examples
-        - Manual Testing: Evidence of local testing by contributor
+        - Manual testing: Evidence of local testing by contributor
-        - Maintainer Review: Formal review and approval by Radius maintainers
+        - Maintainer review: Formal review and approval by Radius maintainers

 _Stage 2 : Beta_

     Purpose: Ensure contributions meet production-ready standards with comprehensive testing and documentation
     Audience: Contributors seeking to have their resource types included in official Radius releases
     Requirements:
-        - Multi-Platform Support: Recipes for all three platforms ( AWS, Azure, Kubernetes)
+        - Multi-platform support: Recipes for all three platforms (AWS, Azure, and Kubernetes)
-        - IAC Support: Recipes for both Bicep and Terraform
+        - IAC support: Recipes for both Bicep and Terraform
-        - Automated Testing: Functional tests that validate resource type and Recipes
+        - Automated testing: Functional tests that validate the Resource Type and Recipes
-        - Documentation: Detailed README with Recipe coverage, troubleshooting guides, and best practices
+        - Documentation: Detailed README written for platform engineers describing Recipe behavior as well as developer documentation in the description fields of the Resource Type definition
-        - Ownership: Designated owner for the resource type and Recipe
+        - Ownership: Designated owner for the Resource Type and Recipe
-        - Maintainer Review: Formal review and approval by Radius maintainers
+        - Maintainer review: Formal review and approval by Radius maintainers

 _Stage 3 : Stable_

-    Purpose: Establish Resource types and Recipes as officially supported and maintained by the Radius project
+    Purpose: Establish Resource Types and Recipes as officially supported and maintained by the Radius project
-    Audience: Enterprise users doing production deployments and seeking stable, well-tested Resource types and Recipes
+    Audience: Enterprise users doing production deployments and seeking stable, well-tested Resource Types and Recipes
     Requirements:
-        - Functional tests have 100% coverage and results for Resource type schema and Recipe
+        - Functional tests have 100% coverage and results for Resource Type definition and Recipes
-        - Integration Testing: Full integration with Radius CI/CD pipeline and release process
+        - Integration testing: Full integration with Radius CI/CD pipeline and release process
-        - Documentation: Complete user guides, troubleshooting, and best practices
+        - Documentation: Well proven platform engineer and developer documentation
-        - Ownership (Resource type and Kubernetes Recipe): Radius maintainers assume ownership of the resource type schema and Kubernetes Recipe
+        - Ownership (Resource Type and Kubernetes Recipes): Radius maintainers assume ownership of the Resource Type definition and Kubernetes Recipes
-        - Ownership (cloud Recipes): Contributor designates a committed owner for the cloud platform Recipes (e.g. AWS and/or Azure)
+        - Ownership (cloud provider Recipes): Contributor designates a committed owner for the cloud provider Recipes (e.g. AWS and Azure)
-        - SLA Commitment: Defined support level and response time commitments from cloud platform Recipe owners
+        - SLA commitment: Defined support level and response time commitments from cloud platform Recipe owners
-        - Maintainer Review: Formal review and approval by Radius maintainers
+        - Maintainer review: Formal review and approval by Radius maintainers

-## Resource Type Schema
+## Resource Type Definition

 ### 1. Choose a Resource Type